huhx0015/AN3_SuperDuo/README.md

 AN3_SuperDuo
 ==================

-DEVELOPER: Michael Yoon Huh (huhx0015)
+DEVELOPER: Michael Yoon Huh

 Android Nanodegree | Project 3: Super Duo: A project for the Android Nanodegree program which contains two functional Android applications for which UX improvements are to be made.

-Currently a work in progress.
+To implement the barcode scanning functionality for the Alexandria application, the Scandit SDK library was utilized.

 RUBRIC: